marco262/my_wiki/data/onednd/subclass/battle-master.md

 Roll the Superiority Die.
 Until the start of your next turn, you or the other creature (your choice) gains a bonus to AC equal to the number rolled.

 ***Commander's Strike.*** When you take the [[glossary:Attack]] action on your turn, you can replace one of your attacks to direct one of your companions to strike.
 When you do so, choose a willing creature who can see or hear you and expend one Superiority Die.
-That creature can immediately use its Reaction to make one attack with a weapon or an Unarmed Strike, adding the Superiority Die to the attack's damage roll on a hit.
+That creature can immediately use its Reaction to make one attack with a weapon or an [[glossary:Unarmed Strike]], adding the Superiority Die to the attack's damage roll on a hit.

 ***Commanding Presence.*** When you make a Charisma (Intimidation, Performance, or Persuasion) check, you can expend one Superiority Die and add that die to the ability check.